I feel like commencement speeches should come with some kind of a warning, so I’ll quote the cartoonist Gary Trudeau, who said:

 And beyond that, you are starting your careers at a tumultuous time generally.
 At times, it may seem the divisions are insurmountable, that things aren’t going in a good direction, or even that the world is on fire, metaphorically and sometimes, literally.

 That’s the challenge.
 But here is the part that I really want to focus on.
 You have the chance to impact all this now, locally in your communities, or wherever you are.
 You have an extraordinary power literally at your fingertips.
 You have the power of art which you can use to change lives, one at a time.
 I know, it sounds cliché.
 But it is really true.
 With what you do, you can lighten a person’s burden.
 You can, through your music and dance not just entertain, but express what others may be feeling, and in that sense become a mirror that reflects back those feelings as if to say, I understand, I am empathetic.
-Not long ago on our campus we saw a stellar example of this when four students, Denis Savelyev, Ramilya Saubanova, Evanghelina Ciobanu, and Nikolai Klotchkov, performed a concert to mark the terrible events in Ukraine.
+Not long ago on our campus we saw a stellar example of this when three students, Denis Savelyev, Ramilya Saubanova, and Evanghelina Ciobanu, performed a concert to mark the terrible events in Ukraine.
 A concert they organized themselves, and which contributed to frontline aid.
 It was these artists’ commitment and authenticity that made this evening truly memorable.